 Competing against the highest number of entries to date, our #FreeYourMind campaign impressed a suite of senior communications and marketing experts from across the UK.

 The award recognises our robust use of data and behavioural insights in campaign planning and activation, and the impact this can create in delivering behaviour change.

-Lynn PR delivered this campaign at pace, working with our client during the first UK lockdown, to promote key mental health messages and up-take with services during an unprecedented time.
+Lynn delivered this campaign at pace, working with our client during the first UK lockdown, to promote key mental health messages and up-take with services during an unprecedented time.

 Delivered within 12 weeks, including research, insights and testing, #FreeYourMind reached over 1.4m residents in south east London, and generated some of the highest engagements in mental health communications including:

 - up to x4.5 higher engagement than typical healthcare campaigns

 - in excess of 25,000 conversions to the campaign microsite

 - 54% engagement with key calls to action

 - increased engagement with seldom-heard groups, for example 44% engagement with BAME audiences from a mean BAME population of 39%.

 Assistant Director of Communications & Engagement at the CCG, Russell Cartwright, said: “I was really pleased to be able to deliver this project and see the impact that it had on our residents – many of whom took action for the first time to look after their mental health and wellbeing.